lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 When a data dictionary is unavailable one way to start understandig the data is by understanding the data types in its columns.

 #### CHARACTERS
-Character string types are general-putpose types suitable for any combination of text, numbers and symbols
+Character string types are general-purpose types suitable for any combination of text, numbers and symbols

 ##### char(n)
 A fixed length column, where the string is at a fixed length of n.
 If you create a char(20) column, and INSERT a string with VALUE 'banana', SQL will pad the rest of the string with white space to fill 20 characteres.
-Mainly a remnat of legacy systems as varchar is a better option.
+Mainly a remnant of legacy systems as varchar is a better option.

 #### varchar(n)
 A variable length column where the string has a max-length of n.
 If you save 'banana' is the column, SQL won't pad and will save the 6 length string.
-That saves space on the DB while not story empty spaces.
+That saves space on the DB, not storing empty spaces.

 #### text (postgres only)
 A variable length column with unlimited length

 ##### How to choose between char, varchar or text?
-The flexibility and potential space savings of carchar and text give them advantages, but in some specific cases a fixed length can be better.
+The flexibility and potential space savings of varchar and text give them advantages, but in some specific cases a fixed length can be better.
 Say you would like to save a SHA-256 hash, so a char(64) column will be perfect and will help you detect errors when storing data.

 - CREATE TABLE char_data_types (varchar_column varchar(10), char_column char(10), text_column text);
 - INSERT INTO char_data_types VALUES ('abc', 'abc', 'abc'),('defghi', 'defghi', 'defghi'),('1234567890', '1234567890', '1234567890');